MechWolf/MechWolf/docs/guide/new_components.md

 component, since (unfortunately) philosophers' stones don't exist.
 Luckily, we have the next best thing: a Vici valve.
-To show how to create working components, we'll walk through MechWolf's implementation of `~mechwolf.components.vici.ViciValve`.
+To show how to create working components, we'll walk through MechWolf's implementation of `components.vici.ViciValve`.

 First, we need to include the import statements at the top.
-We communicate with Vici valves via serial on the client, but don't actually _need_ the serial package in order to instantiate a `~mechwolf.components.vici.ViciValve` object.
-That's because you need to be able to instantiate `~mechwolf.components.vici.ViciValve` objects on devices without the client extras installed (which includes the serial package), such as when designing apparatuses on your personal computer.
+We communicate with Vici valves via serial on the client, but don't actually _need_ the serial package in order to instantiate a `components.vici.ViciValve` object.
+That's because you need to be able to instantiate `components.vici.ViciValve` objects on devices without the client extras installed (which includes the serial package), such as when designing apparatuses on your personal computer.
 For that reason, we wrap `import serial` in a try-except clause: